 go test -v -run TestDevAddSites ./pkg/... or

-To see which ddev commands the tests are executing, set the environment variable DRUD_DEBUG=true.
+To see which DDEV commands the tests are executing, set the environment variable DDEV_DEBUG=true.

-Use GOTEST_SHORT=true to run just one CMS in each test.
+Use GOTEST_SHORT=true to run just one CMS in each test, or GOTEST_SHORT=

-The docker containers that ddev uses are included in the containers/ directory:
+The Docker images that DDEV uses are included in the containers/ directory: